yodrew/darkroomretreat/manuscript/psychology.md

 ## intro {#intro}

-It's time to get down and dirty.
-Something's broken and we have to fix it.
+It's time to get our hands dirty.
+Something is broken and we have to fix it.

 Hygiene's basic structure is sound.
 It is objective.
 It deals in universal facts of biology.
 It constrains its analyses and recommendations to the abilities of a reasonable person living an ordinary life anywhere in the world.
 If hygiene has a problem, it is only due to not being hygienic enough.
 It is because its secondary ideas or practices contradict its fundamental principles.
 Once we discover a problem, we can use hygiene's own principles and methods to correct it.